|

 bring sand to symbolically replace the sand that they have

 carried away on their sandals throughout the year.
-The sand

-is formed into pagodas called phra
+Sand pagodas for Songkran called phra

 The foods